-The European school does not require a standard School PE kit.
-Students are required to wear sports clothing.
+The European school is developing and will request a standard ES School PE kit soon.
+For now students can wear sports clothing and shoes by their choice.
 PE lessons are conducted in the gym or at the stadium.
 It is important that students are appropriately dressed for the weather and have suitable shoes for outdoor sports.
 The PE teacher will communicate more details on appropriate clothing for different aspects of the program.
 Students who are not dressed appropriately will not be allowed to participate.
-Here is an example of seasonal sportswear, but the parents' choice might be different.